Are your employees secretly (or not so secretly) dissatisfied with working at your company?

 If your employees are unhappy, they’re far more likely to look elsewhere for employment.
-Employee dissatisfaction significantly affects retention, which ultimately damages your ability to grow, learn, and evolve as a business.
+Employee dissatisfaction significantly affects retention, which ultimately damages your ability to grow, learn, and evolves as a business.

-Not only that, but finding a replacement poses a significant cost.
-According to a study by the Society for Human Resource Management, “employers will need to spend the equivalent of six to nine months of an employee’s salary in order to find and train their replacement.”
+Not only that but finding a replacement poses a significant cost.
+According to a study by the Society for Human Resource Management, “employers will need to spend the equivalent of six to nine months of an employee’s salary to find and train their replacement.”

 It affects work quality.